Alejandra Oliveras: Professional boxing

 Oliveras made her professional boxing debut on 12 August 2005 in General Levalle, Córdoba, with a knockout victory over María del Carmen Potenza.
 On 20 May 2006, she won her first international title by becoming the World Boxing Council (WBC) super bantamweight world champion against Jackie Nava in Mexico.

 On 13 October of that year, she successfully defended her title in Rosario against Anays Gutiérrez Carrillo, "La Dama del Ring" (The Lady of the Ring), in a hard-fought bout.
 Oliveras suffered her first defeat on 4 December 2008, when Marcela ‘La Tigresa’ Acuña took her title on 4 December 2008 at Luna Park Stadium.

 On 5 January 2012, Oliveras won against Jessica Villafranca by a knockout.
 The two were fighting for the vacant WBO featherweight world title.

 On 19 April 2013, on her 5th defense of the featherweight title, Oliveras defeated Calixta Silgado in the fifth round by knockout.
 On 11 October 2013, she won the WBC Superkigero title against Lely Luz Flórez.

 Oliveras lost her WBC light welterweight title on 15 November 2014, after being defeated by Erica Farias in a split decision.
 After this defeat, she ended her career with two victories, in 2015 and 2017.
 She finished with a record of 33 wins (16 KOs), 2 draws and 3 losses (no KOs), and her style was defined as aggressive and forceful when attacking.

 She was inducted into the Latin American Boxing Hall of Fame in 2024.
+In October 2025, she was posthumously named among the inductees for the 2026 International Women's Boxing Hall of Fame class.